celery/celery/docs/getting-started/brokers/rabbitmq.rst

 .. _rabbitmq-osx-system-hostname:

-After you've installed rabbitmq with :command:`brew` you need to add the following to your path to be able to start and stop the broker: add it to the startup file for your shell (e.g. :file:`.bash_profile` or :file:`.profile`).
+After you've installed RabbitMQ with :command:`brew` you need to add the following to your path to be able to start and stop the broker: add it to the start-up file for your shell (e.g. :file:`.bash_profile` or :file:`.profile`).

 .. code-block:: bash